BrianLee11/LeetCode/Problems/Study_Plan/Introduction_to_Pandas/README.md

-# LeetCode - Problems - Study Plan - Introduction to Pandas
+# LeetCode - Introduction to Pandas

 This folder is part of the **LeetCode Study Plan** and focuses on solving problems using Python's **Pandas** library.
 The goal is to enhance proficiency in data manipulation and analysis while integrating coding exercises into the learning process.